 Football On This Day – 19th May 2013

-After 27 years as manager Alex Ferguson takes charge of Manchester United
+years as manager Alex Ferguson took charge of Manchester United

 for the last time in the League.
 He saw his side let in 5 goals at WBA –

 they drew 5-5, the first time that scoreline had been recorded in the